Language-Research-Technology/ldaca-website/content/news/posts/team-member-tip-mark-raadgever/index.md

 >[Designing a metadata ecosystem for language research based on RO-Crate](https://www.ldaca.edu.au/news/posts/ldaca-metadata-ecosystem-eresearch-2022/)

 ##### Mark Raadgever
-Mark Raadgever is a developer on the Language Data Commons of Australia, focusing on the transformation of data form supplied formats into RO-Crates and OCFL.
+Mark Raadgever is a developer on the Language Data Commons of Australia, focusing on the transformation of data from supplied formats into RO-Crates and OCFL.
 Having trained as a librarian he spent 16 years working at the National Library of Australia, with most of that time working on loading data to Trove.
 Moving to LDaCA coincided with a move to Northern NSW, where building a house competes with data transformation for Mark's time.

 <br>